elkhorn-heavy/walkthroughs/overthewire/natas/level_10.md

 The web page has no instructions, just a prompt:

-> Find words containing
+> Find words containing:

-There's an input box to putting in the words, whatever those are.
+There's an input box for submitting in the "words", whatever "words" are.
 There is also a `View sourcecode` link that certainly seems like a hint.

 ## Approach Strategy